hnkaustubh/cmpe202/lab4/output/README.md

     Objects in relation to Chain of Responsibility Design Pattern:

     a.
-Customer1: Client(initiates request to Concrete Handler)
+Customer: Client(initiates request to Concrete Handler, the customer can be anywhere in the queue from the front to the tail)
     b.
-Din Tai Fung: Interface Handler(defines an interface for handling requests)
+Table Handler: Interface Handler(defines an interface for handling requests)
     c.
-Restaurant Management: Interface Handler
+AllocateCurrent: Concrete Handler 1
     d.
-Customer2, Customer3 and so on: Concrete Handlers
+LocateAndAssign: Concrete Handler 2